brunerd/jpt/README.md

 			-V <filespec to JSON value> a file to use for the contents of value -s treat input from -v or -V as a string

-Notes:
-	JSON is the default output mode, to change see Alternate Output Modes.
-	Single item arrays will be reduced to a single primitive JSON object (-a to inhibit) File/stream input accepts both JSON and JSON Path Object Literal (-k to inhibit literal intake)

 JSON Path Primer
 	$ - the root of the JSON document, ALL JSONPath QUERIES MUST BEGIN WITH $ .key - is the "child" operator for a property named 'key' in a JSON object